ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-6-draft.md

 ### Remove outputs from cells

-Some commands that run in your notebook produce unneccessary output making it harder to read and greatly increase the file size of your submission.
+Some commands that run in your notebook produce unnecessary output making it harder to read and greatly increase the file size of your submission.

 To clear cell output, right click inside the notebook and select `Clear Outputs` or `Clear All Outputs`